iN1k1/ce-vae-underwater-image-enhancement/README.md

 ## Description

-Underwater image analysis is crucial for marine monitoring but presents significant challenges such as degraded visual quality and limitations in capturing high-resolution images due to hardware constraints.
-Traditional methods struggle to address these issues effectively.
+Unmanned underwater image analysis for marine monitoring faces two key challenges: (i) degraded image quality due to light attenuation and (ii) hardware storage constraints limiting high-resolution image collection.

-We introduce a novel architecture that jointly tackles both problems by drawing inspiration from the discrete features quantization approach of Vector Quantized Variational Autoencoder (VQ-VAE).
-Our model combines an encoding network, which compresses the input into a latent representation, with two independent decoding networks.
-These networks enhance and reconstruct images using only the latent representation, with one decoder focusing on spatial information and the other leveraging capsules to capture information about entities in the image.

-This approach not only improves the visual quality of underwater images but also overcomes the differentiability issues of VQ-VAE, allowing for end-to-end training without special optimization tricks.
-Our capsule layers perform feature quantization in a fully differentiable manner.

-Through extensive quantitative and qualitative evaluations on six benchmark datasets, our method demonstrates superior performance compared to existing methods, achieving about +1.4dB gain on the challenging LSUI Test-L400 dataset.
-Additionally, our approach significantly reduces the amount of space needed for data storage, making it three times more efficient.
+Existing methods primarily address image enhancement with approaches that hinge on storing the full-size input.

+In contrast, we introduce the Capsule Enhanced Variational AutoEncoder (CE-VAE), a novel architecture designed to efficiently compress and enhance degraded underwater images.
+Our attention-aware image encoder can project the input image onto a latent space representation while being able to run online on a remote device.
+The only information that needs to be stored on the device or sent to a beacon is a compressed representation.
+There is a dual-decoder module that performs offline, full-size enhanced image generation.
+One branch reconstructs spatial details from the compressed latent space, while the second branch utilizes a capsule-clustering layer to capture entity-level structures and complex spatial relationships.
+This parallel decoding strategy enables the model to balance fine-detail preservation with context-aware enhancements.

+CE-VAE achieves state-of-the-art performance in underwater image enhancement on six benchmark datasets, providing up to $3\times$ higher compression efficiency than existing approaches.

 ## TL;DR;